apache/security-site/content/projects/httpd/_index.md

 ### Affected

-* Apache HTTP Server at Apache HTTP Server 2.4.49
+* Apache HTTP Server at 2.4.49
-* Apache HTTP Server at Apache HTTP Server 2.4.50
+* Apache HTTP Server at 2.4.50

 ### Description